maximeraafat/humbi_textured_meshes/README.md

 ## Installations

-You can skip the following steps if you run the notebook on Google Colab.
+You can skip this section if you run the notebook on Google Colab.

 Clone this repository and install the dependencies with
 ```bash